citp/privacy-policy-historical/s/sc/scr/scribd.com.md

 ## 4\.
 Your Choices

-You may, of course, decline to share your personally-identifiable information with Scribd, in which case Scribd will not be able to provide to you some of the features and functionality found on the Scribd Platform.You may update, correct, or delete your user information and preferences at any time by following the directions [here](http://scribd.com/people/edit).
+You may, of course, decline to share your personally-identifiable information with Scribd, in which case Scribd will not be able to provide to you some of the features and functionality found on the Scribd Platform.
+You may update, correct, or delete your user information and preferences at any time [here](http://scribd.com/account/edit).

 To protect your privacy and security, we take reasonable steps to verify your identity before granting you account access or making corrections to your information. **YOU ARE RESPONSIBLE FOR MAINTAINING THE SECRECY OF YOUR UNIQUE PASSWORD AND ACCOUNT INFORMATION AT ALL TIMES.**